aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/myfujifilm.md

 Selected work: Yes
 Role: Lead Product Designer
 Company: Tom&Co
-Tags: Design System, Strategy
+Tags: Ecommerce, Design System, UX Design
 Date: 2022
 Tools: Figma
 Status: Published
 Created: October 27, 2024 10:42 AM
 Summary: I worked with MyFujifilm to reimagine their global print ecommerce experience.
-We delivered a vibrant platform that married the new brand identity with refreshed UX to empower users tell their stories through print.
+We delivered a vibrant platform that married the new brand identity with refreshed UX.

 ## Impact

-- +48% increase in conversion rate (2022 vs 2023)
+- Designed a flexible **design system** to represent their new personality.
-- +5.9% increase in AOV (2022 vs 2023)
+- **Enhanced storytelling** that inspires and elevates the brand promise.

-## Key deliverables
+- Developed UX improvements for a seamless and coherent user experience **across regions**.

-- A global platform ready to scale across regions
+## In numbers

-- A flexible design system to represent the new brand personality
+- **+48%** increase in conversion rate (2022 vs 2023).
-- Enhanced storytelling that inspires and elevates the brand promise
+- **+5.9%** increase in AOV (2022 vs 2023).

 ---

-## Challenge
+## The Backstory

 **MyFujifilm** wanted to reinvent how people engaged with their printing services while enabling consistent brand identity and experience across their global market.
 The goal was to create a seamless platform that would inspire users to print memories with ease and confidence.